Fresno Grizzlies Game Notes vs Visalia

 - Fresno Grizzlies Game Notes vs Visalia - Fresno Grizzlies

-- Giants Fall Behind Early, Lose 8-2 to Storm - San Jose Giants
+- Ports on Wrong Side of Slugfest in Loss to Quakes - Stockton Ports

-- A Trio of Fresno Pitchers Quiet Visalia 4-2 on Wednesday - Fresno Grizzlies
+- Five-Run Inning Sparks Giants to Comeback Win - San Jose Giants

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.